 - Preheat oven to 350.
 Spray pans w cooking spray.
 This will make one 8×4, workload pan size or 3-4 mini loaf size.

 - In medium bowl, mix dry ingredients together (flour, baking soda, and salt).

-- In another bowl, or your KitchenAid Stand Mixer, beat sugar and butter at medium speed until well blended (about one minute).
+- In another bowl, or your mixer, beat sugar and butter at medium speed until well blended (about one minute).

 - Beat in eggs one at a time.

 - Add banana, yogurt, and vanilla, beat until blended.